clavisound/SlimLoRa/README.md

-# SlimLoRa Arduino library for EU868 (Basic functionality)
+# SlimLoRa - Propably the easiest and smallest footprint LoRaWAN library for Arduino library and EU868.

 ---